courselabs/kubernetes/labs/pods/README.md

 ```
 </details><br/>

-> That's the internal IP address of the Pod - any other Pod in the cluster can connect on that address
+> That's the internal IP address of the Pod - only Pods in the cluster can connect to that address.

 Make a request to the HTTP server in the whoami Pod from the sleep Pod: